wendirad/weekOne/README.md

    - Investigate the types of content they focus on:
      - Financial reports, market insights, or corporate earnings.
    - For email-based publishers, analyze domains to categorize organizational contributors.
+6. **Stock Price Analysis**
+Loading historical stock price data and calculating key indicators, such as daily returns and technical analysis indicators (Moving Averages, RSI).
+7. **Correlation Analysis**
+Investigating the statistical relationship between sentiment scores from the news headlines and stock price movements using Pearson correlation.
+8. **Visualizations**
+Creating plots to visually explore trends, sentiment distributions, stock price movements, and the correlation between sentiment and stock performance.

 #### Tools and Libraries
 - **Data Manipulation:** Pandas